-When making strategic brand decisions, feedback survey research is an invaluable asset.
+When making strategic brand development decisions, market research is an invaluable asset.
 It provides insights and perspectives from the outside looking in, which is something we can’t get anywhere else.
-It guides us to deliver truly meaningful products, services, and experiences because customers are directly telling us what they want, need, and expect.
-It also enables us to challenge internal assumptions and test hypotheses so that our decisions are driven by facts rather than best guesses.
+It establishes a framework for developing truly meaningful products, services, and experiences because customers are directly telling us what they want, need, and expect.
+It also enables us to challenge internal assumptions and test hypotheses so that our decisions are driven by facts and data-driven knowledge.

-However, with customer feedback having such wide-ranging impact and potential, it’s easy to get caught up in wanting to learn everything about everything – and to do so all at once in a single annual survey.
-This often feels like the most effective and efficient approach; addressing a variety of topics in one lengthy swoop.
-In reality, this can lead to more confusion, uncertainty, and “paralysis by analysis” because of the sheer volume of information gathered and the limited depth of each topic covered.
-To make strategic decisions we need strategic insights.
-And those strategic insights come from a strategic approach to feedback collection, analysis, and application.
-It comes down to quality and value over quantity and volume.
+That said, with such wide-ranging impact and potential, it’s easy for market research projects to become overly broad in their scope.
+We often see brands get caught up in wanting to learn everything about everything – and trying to do so all at once within a single market research survey.
+While this may seem like the most effective and efficient approach, addressing too many topics at once can lead to confusion, uncertainty, and “paralysis by analysis.”
+Due to the sheer volume of information gathered and the limited depth of each topic covered, lengthy one-time surveys can hinder more than they help.

 Getting to Know You Surveys – Watch Video